Hilbert modules associated to parabolically induced representations of semisimple Lie groups: The Hilbert module The Hilbert module E(G/N)

 \subsection{Specialisation}

-As explained in Section \ref{intro}, it is possible to recover the particular induced representations by tensoring Rieffel's module with the Hilbert space of the inducing representation.
-That specialisation procedure is still available using the $C^*(L)$-module $\E$.
-The existence of the corresponding maps essentially relies on the following result, relating $\E$ to Rieffel's module $\EG$.
+As explained in Section \ref{intro}, Rieffel's modules allow to recover the particular induced representations by tensoring with the Hilbert space of the inducing representation.
+This specialisation procedure is still available using the $C^*(L)$-module $\E$.
+The existence of the corresponding maps essentially relies on the following result, relating $\E$ to Rieffel's module $E_P^G=\mathcal{E}_P(G)$.

 \begin{proposition} There is an isometric isomorphism of $C^*(L)$-Hilbert modules that intertwines the left actions of $C^*(G)$ on both sides. \end{proposition}

 \begin{proof} Let $M_N$ denote the averaging map defined by $M_N(f)(\dot{g})=\int_N f(gn)\,dn$ for any function $f$ in $C_c(G)$ and $\dot{g}\in G/N$ the class of $g\in G$.
 A similarly defined map on $C_c(P)$ extends to a surjection $\varepsilon_N:C^*(P)\twoheadrightarrow C^*(L)$.
 Let $\alpha\in C_c(P)\subset C^*(P)$, and $f\in C_c(G)\subset\EG$.
 Using the decomposition of measure $dp=dl\,dn$ it is easily seen that in $\E$.
 Now for $l=ma\in L$, Then it follows from a straightforward computation that in $C^*(L)$ for every $f_1,f_2\in C_c(G)$.
 Recall that the $C^*(L)$-valued inner product on $\EG\otimes C^*(L)$ is defined on elementary tensors by Let $A$ be defined on $C_c(G)\times C_c(L)$ by $A(f,\varphi)=M_N(f).\varphi$.
 Equality (\ref{MN}) proves that $A$ factorises through $C_c(G)\otimes C_c(L)$, while (\ref{proj_scal}) implies that Since $M_N$ is onto, it follows that $A$ also has dense range and the above equality shows that it extends to the expected isometric isomorphism. \end{proof}